urvishp80/whisper-diarization/README.md

 Required python>=3.9 and install all dependencies using:
 - pip install requirements.txt
+- pip install transformers==4.26.1

+we have to install transformer separately due to versioning error with nemo lib

 Set up environment variables: Create .env file in the root folder and add following keys -
 ```commandline